 Even Evil Has Loved Ones: When they are both injured, and Riful is trying to drag him to safety, Dauf tells her to save herself.
 She threatens to break up with him if he keeps saying such stupid things, and he tells her that that's alright as long as she goes on living.

-Genius Ditz: Yes, he's stupid, but he has his moments of intelligence, such as when he shattered the bones in Clare's leg instead of just severing the thing, making her spend more time on healing it.
+Genius Ditz: Yes, he's stupid, but he has his moments of intelligence, such as when he shattered the bones in Clare's leg instead of just severing them, making her spend more time on healing it.

 Henpecked Husband: Riful laments his shortcomings and finds herself frequently berating him for his incompetence.